js0nwu/webui/README.md

 * Please see the COPYRIGHT.txt file for information about the data contained within this repository.
 * Not all data samples have the same number of files (e.g., same number of device screenshots) due to the fact that the crawler used a timeout during collection
-* The [dataset released on HuggingFace](https://huggingface.co/datasets?search=biglab/webui) was filtered using a [list of explicit words](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words)
+* The [dataset released on HuggingFace](https://huggingface.co/datasets?search=biglab/webui) was filtered using a [list of explicit words](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words) and therefore contains fewer samples than the experiments originally used in the paper.